 You’ve been training for your marathon for months, you’ve hit your peak long mile run, smashed all goals and personal bests, nailed a solid 5 and 10k time and trained the best you possibly can.
 But the marathon prep isn’t over yet.
 The physical side might be prepped but now it’s time to plan for the day itself.
+So following on from my ‘things i’ve learnt from running‘ post, this is the prep guide edition!

 It’s definitely important to have a solid travel plan in place, you don’t want to be stressed or panicked by delayed trains and you want to make sure you’re in your start pen at the correct time.
 If you’re travelling from afar i’d recommend to stay in London overnight so you don’t have to worry about any travel issues on the day, and if you’re semi local, remember that most train services and some coach services will offer free travel if you show your race number.
 I chose to travel with my local running club and it was great as I wasn’t alone, it was a brilliant atmosphere and I got to where I needed to be – on time.